Here is a recount of my travel files: Laguna Beach & Southern California!

 In February, Kurtis and I headed to Southern California for his company’s annual incentive trip.
-We stayed at the gorgeous Montage Laguna Beach, and today I thought I’d share a bit about our trip and where we ate/drank/shopped!
+We stayed at the gorgeous Montage Laguna Beach, and today I thought I’d share a bit about our lovely trip and where we ate/drank/shopped!

 Admittedly, Southern California in mid-February isn’t necessarily an ideal time to visit (especially if you’re wanting pool time).
 But, thankfully the rain held off for the most part and we had a warm-ish day or two while we were there!